 We often find our TVs blaring with musical advertisements released by soft drink companies.
-In these magical marketing campaigns, viewers usually find a group of disheveled friends who are looking to escape their daily grind.
+In these magical marketing campaigns, viewers usually find a group of disheveled friends looking to escape their daily grind.

-Enter a beverage bottle and the world comes to life!
+Enter a beverage bottle, and the world comes to life!
 Dance sequences follow, and the folks who dominate our screens wear the widest smiles.
-It seems as if the drink in question has mitigated everyone’s worries and for a moment, all is well.
+It seems as if the drink in question has mitigated everyone’s worries, and for a moment, all is well.

 Seeing that a beverage promises guaranteed happiness, people rush to their nearest grocery store to get their hands on a bottle, and the business responsible for manufacturing the drink booms!
-Such an accomplishment wouldn’t be possible if the beverage producer was treating customers as mere statistics instead of exploring their subjective desires about what they want in life.
+Such an accomplishment wouldn’t be possible if the beverage producer treated customers as mere statistics instead of exploring their subjective desires about what they want in life.

 This is where qualitative data analysis and its power to boost a brand’s performance comes into the picture.

 Using disciplines such as phenomenology, qualitative analyses help companies understand a customer’s psychological approach to investing in a business.
 This data point becomes an important contribution to the market research a brand undertakes.

 In soft drink campaigns, brands can use the insights provided through qualitative means to identify that people wish to find relief from stressors.
 Once unearthed, this discovery dictates that an advertisement should show a link between a beverage and being at peace.